hypernab/clickbait-detector/README.md

 # clickbait-detector
-A machine learning web app trained on a custom 2026 dataset to detect sensationalism in media.
+A machine learning app trained on a custom 2026 dataset to detect sensationalism in media.